-Scrolling through Facebook the question of what is the best all-inclusive resort pops up frequently.
-It's a great question and the poster is usually flooded with information and opinions.
-As I read through the comments and suggestions I am typically shocked at what some consider "BEST".
+Scrolling through Facebook, the question of what are the best all-inclusive resorts pops up frequently.
+It’s a great question, and the poster is usually flooded with information and opinions.
+Reading through the comments and suggestions, I was shocked at what some consider “BEST.”

 Are the opinions of your Facebook friends REALLY the best?

 Jason Bateman was featured on a podcast and was talking about a trip he took to Cabo San Lucas.
 Upon arrival, he checked into his accommodations, quickly checked back out, and went home.
 WHY?
 Because the accommodations were less than what he was accustomed to.
 Jason made a statement that has stuck with me: “Why would I take a vacation to a place with fewer comforts than I have at home?”

 Do your Facebook friends or those in the group where you asked for advice on where to stay on your upcoming trip know you well enough to know what you prefer?
 Do they know what YOU need?
 It may be that you require fantastic coffee in the morning, 600 thread count sheets, or that you have dietary restrictions.
 Or perhaps you’re looking for somewhere that is LGBTQ friendly or where clothing can be optional.

 A mom recently called me to tell me that her daughter and boyfriend, soon-to-be fiancé, was looking to go to Mexico.
 She wanted to know, in my professional opinion, what resort would be best for them.
 I think I may have shocked this mom as I inquired about her daughter’s needs in an all-inclusive property and asked my standard questions.
 Mom was stumped…… and maybe a bit mortified when I asked my first question below.
 I explained that to point someone in the right direction, I would prefer to speak directly to my clients to better qualify them.